AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 ### Reporting and Analytics
 Utilize data visualization for comprehensive reporting and analytics.
 Gain a pictorial representation of matters taken up, total parties created, and drill down into further details such as attorney fees, and new intakes, facilitating informed decision-making and strategic planning.

+### Map kit  - functionality used to tag the location of the user.

 ## Project Work Breakdown Structure(WBS)